IMI-Moodle-Projekt/docker-moodle/README.md

 ### Test Course Data
-* You can create a new test course at "Site Administration" > "Development" > "Make test course".
-Pay attention to estimated creation time.
+* Create a new and mostly empty course at "My courses" > "Create new course"
-* You can download a course from the [HTW Cloud](https://cloud.htw-berlin.de/apps/files/?dir=/SHARED/Fair%20Enough/Lokaler%20Test%20Moodle%20Server%20Backup/Kurse&fileid=127595605)
+* Download a test course from the [HTW Cloud](https://cloud.htw-berlin.de/apps/files/?dir=/SHARED/Fair%20Enough/Lokaler%20Test%20Moodle%20Server%20Backup/Kurse&fileid=127595605)
-* You can restore a course/ import it after creating a new empty course and then "Settings symbol on the upper right" > "Restore"
+* Restore the test course: In the empty course, "Settings symbol on the upper right" > "Course Reuse" > "Restore"

 ### Database
 The MySQL database is at `127.0.0.1:3306`.